FAQs: Uniform Closing Dataset

 The GSEs are converting certain data edits in their UCD collection solutions from “warning” to “critical.”
 The two-year rollout approach is occurring over four phases, with each phase addressing data points that closely align with given sections of the Closing Disclosure.
 The transition is designed to enhance data quality and consistency for the single-family loans we purchase.

-8. What is the implementation timing for Phases 2-4?
+9. What is the implementation timing for the remaining Phases?

-9. Can we implement Phases 2-4 before the actual date?
+10. Can we implement the remaining phases before the actual date?

 The GSEs encourage you to complete transition activities ahead of schedule to ensure your organization’s readiness in advance of each phase.